Period: March–April 2022

 Combat operations on the territory of the Russian Federation.

-Start: 10 November 2024
+Start: November 10, 2024

 Front sector near occupied Vuhledar.

-Start: 26 December 2024
+Start: December 26, 2024

-In total, 24.2% of Russian refining capacity was taken offline in August 2025.
+In total, 24.2% of Russian oil refining capacity was taken offline in August 2025.
 Estimated monthly losses: ~$3 billion.

 88 targets engaged, including:

-Baltic Direction:
+Baltic direction:

-Black Sea Direction:
+Black Sea direction:

 Results:

-Engagement of the frigate at Novorossiysk port.
+Engagement of frigate in Novorossiysk port.

-579 enemy personnel engaged in a single day.
+579 enemy personnel engaged in one day.

-900+ enemy personnel engaged on the Rodynske–Huliaipole sector (~100 km frontage).
+900+ enemy personnel engaged on Rodynske–Huliaipole sector (~100 km of front).

 January–April 2026: